D-Link abandons patch for critical vulnerability affecting over 60,000 routers, urging users to 'replace' them

 It has also been confirmed that approximately 60,000 DSL6740C units are in operation.

-In addition, the details of some vulnerabilities are kept secret and have not even been assigned an identifier because the risk of exploitation is so high.
+In addition, the details of some vulnerabilities have not been disclosed because the risk of exploitation is so high.
 The following products are affected by this vulnerability, discovered by security researcher delsploit:

 Model EOS